suffolklibraries/sljekyll/new-suggestions/elibrary-picks/_posts/2020-01-30-ebooks-february-2020.md

 ![Safe as Houses, The Hopes and Triumphs of the Amir Sisters, I'm Not Scared](/images/featured/featured-elibrary-february-2020.jpg)

 We're always adding great titles to our [eLibrary](/elibrary/).
-We've listed some of our favourite new eBooks on [OverDrive](/elibrary/overdrive/) for December to help you choose your next digital read.
+We've listed some of our favourite new eBooks on [OverDrive](/elibrary/overdrive/) for February to help you choose your next digital read.

 See also: